Robert-François Damiens: Legacy

-The execution was witnessed by 18th-century adventurer Giacomo Casanova, who included an account in his memoirs:
+The execution was witnessed by 18th-century adventurer Giacomo Casanova, who had coincidentally arrived the same day of the attack, and he included an account in his memoirs:

 Philosophical and political responses

 The critic Ian Haywood has argued that Edmund Burke alludes to Damiens's torture in A Philosophical Enquiry into the Origin of Our Ideas of the Sublime and Beautiful (1775), when he writes "When danger or pain press too nearly, they are incapable of giving any delight, and are simply terrible; but at certain distances, and with certain modifications, they may be, and they are delightful" (emphasis added), punning on "press" to refer to Damiens's ordeal.
-Philosopher Cesare Beccaria explicitly cited Damiens's fate when he condemned torture and the death penalty in his treatise On Crimes and Punishments (1764).
+Philosopher Cesare Beccaria explicitly cites Damiens's fate when he condemns torture and the death penalty in his treatise On Crimes and Punishments (1764).
 Thomas Paine in Rights of Man (1791) mentions Damiens's execution as an example of the cruelty of despotic governments; Paine argues that these methods were the reason why the masses dealt with their prisoners in such a cruel manner when the French Revolution occurred.
 Damiens's execution is also described and discussed at length by Michel Foucault in his treatise Discipline and Punish, in examination of the shift in views on punishment which took place in Western culture in the following century.
-He cited Alexandre Zévaès' work, Damiens le regicide.
+He cites Alexandre Zévaès' work, Damiens le regicide.

 Literary legacy

-Voltaire included a thinly-veiled account of Damiens's execution in his novella Candide (1759).
+Voltaire includes a thinly veiled account of Damiens's execution in his novella Candide (1759).
 The execution is referenced by Charles Dickens in A Tale of Two Cities, Book the Second (1859), Chapter XV:

-An allusion to Damiens's attack and execution, and Casanova's account of it, are used by Mark Twain to suggest the cruelty and injustice of aristocratic power in chapter XVIII of A Connecticut Yankee in King Arthur's Court (1889).
+An allusion to Damiens's attack and execution, and Casanova's account of it, are used by Mark Twain to suggest the cruelty and injustice of aristocratic power in A Connecticut Yankee in King Arthur's Court (1889).
 Baroness Orczy refers to the incident in Mam'zelle Guillotine (1940), part of the Scarlet Pimpernel series, which features the fictionalised character of his daughter Gabrielle Damiens.
 There is also a description of the death of Damiens in Peter Weiss's play Marat/Sade (1963).

-In the historical manga Innocent, Robert Damiens is a supporting character in the early part of the story.
-He forms a friendship with Charles Henri Sanson when Sanson offers his son medical treatment.
-Notably, Damiens is portrayed as a desperate man trying to provide for his family, with his attack on the King stated to be due to despair and a desire to see if the King was really different.
-Charles is ultimately forced to execute him.